Acceptance vs. Resistance

 Still, when my uncle told me that he was selling his motorcycle, those thoughts of acceptance were elbowed aside by thoughts of resistance.
 I began to rationalize motorcycle ownership and to imagine myself in the seat again, handlebars in my grip.
 I could now afford the bike of my dreams, and even had a spot in the garage to park it.
 I didn’t plan to ride it to Sturgis again, but I thought it would be fun to ride it to the gym and on quiet Sunday mornings, like I used to do.

-When I researched parking a motorcycle in a handicapped space, I should have realized that insanity of the idea, but resistance tamped down logic.
+When I researched parking a motorcycle in a handicapped space, I should have realized the insanity of the idea, but resistance tamped down logic.
 My wife, to her credit, let me play those scenarios out in my head and gave me room to dream, knowing that logic would eventually prevail.
 And, it did.
 One slip-up on a bike, and I would suddenly and dramatically limit what I could do with the rest of my life.
 Accepting that reality was important, and I’m happy that I was able to do it.

 Being able to accept who I am – all of it, even the limitations – has given me peace and perspective.
 It’s not always easy to accept limitations and new realities, but it’s crucial if we want to live a life without regret, and I’m finally there.

-By Mitch Arnold April 6, 2025
+By Mitch Arnold October 19, 2025

-By Mitch Arnold March 2, 2025
+By Mitch Arnold July 27, 2025